howlger/Eclipse-IDE-improvements-videos/how-to.md

 5. Publishing
     1. Upload to **YouTube** (maybe in future also to Vimeo which provides fullscreen when the video is embedded in a website in contrast to YouTube)

+## Recommendations (my learnings)

+* Background music only at the beginning and at the end
+* When clicking something, wait a second after moving the mouse and before clicking (otherwise it's hard to see what was clicked)
+* If possible, use high-resolution screen of a small size (e.g. 1920x1080 with 175% scaling; on 1920x1440/non-high-DPI text and cursor are too small)

 ## Tools (currently not used tools in parentheses)

 * Screen recording